ExplodedKid300/Sans-Custom-Undertale-Fight/README.md

 Credit to Toby Fox, the creator of Undertale
 </br>
 </br>
-You can go to my origional project <a href="https://scratch.mit.edu/projects/723860148/">here</a>
+You can go to my original project <a href="https://scratch.mit.edu/projects/723860148/">here</a>